 Aww!
 No, he’s not a couch potato, he’s too tiny, and is very active.

-Okay, Nishrrin, let’s head to exploring your fitness routine!
-May I get a quick glance of your fitness-centric day?
+Heading towards your fitness routine now, if you could give a quick glance of your fitness-centric day?

-I wake up early, remain on my toes all day, and ready to run a marathon any moment, she laughed.
+I wake up early and keep on my toes all day.
+So much so that I am ready to run a marathon any moment, she laughed.
 I am at gym for two hours for my strength training, and then I take Yogastrength classes, wherein I am exercising along with my students, in all the batches.
 Most importantly, I am in the moment and completely engrossed in the task at hand, and get a sound and joyful sleep.

 What do you have to say to people worrying about “Fitness Burnout”?